-The ‘ailen dues’ were a tax on traders who sought to sell their goods at the markets.
-The vast majority of traders were liable to such taxes, only the Freemen were classed as ‘non-ailen’.
-A custom charge was also added to practically all items sold in the markets; once again Freemen were favoured and charged up to 50% less.
+The ‘alien dues’ were a tax on traders who sought to sell their goods at the markets.
+The vast majority of traders were liable to such taxes, only the Freemen were classed as ‘non-alien’.
+A custom charge was also added to all items sold in the markets; once again Freemen were favoured and charged up to 50 per cent less.

 The Corporation minute books also detail complaints by Freemen of ‘strangers and foreigners exercising their trade’ in the city and liberties.